 Before your customers are customers, they're leads.
-If your sales staff isn't able to handle a mass influx of customers and leads, it may be time for a new software solution.
+If your sales staff needs a better method of organization and cultivating the sales pipeline, it may be time for a new software solution.

 Help your employees assess the profitability and priority of each opportunity with an automated sales funnel.
+Sometimes, hiring new employees seems like the easy-albeit expensive-answer to attaining better customer relationships and driving profits.

-With an influx of new leads and customers, you may think hiring additional sales staff is the answer.
-While that may be a step you want to take at some point, it's important to focus first on maximizing the efficiency of your existing employees.
+While that may be a step you want to take at some point, it's important to focus first on maximizing the efficiency of your existing employees-without the costs and resources required to make a new hire.